amoffat/sh/README.md

 [![Version](https://pypip.in/v/sh/badge.png)](https://pypi.python.org/pypi/sh) [![Downloads](https://pypip.in/d/sh/badge.png)](https://pypi.python.org/pypi/sh)

-sh (previously [pbs](http://pypi.python.org/pypi/pbs)) is a full-fledged subprocess replacement for Python 2.6 - 3.4
+sh (previously [pbs](http://pypi.python.org/pypi/pbs)) is a full-fledged subprocess replacement for Python 2.6 - 3.4, PyPy and PyPy3
 that allows you to call any program as if it were a function:

 ```python